DJ Enimoney

-Eniola Olamilekan Adedeji, known by his stage name DJ Enimoney, is a Nigerian disc jockey.
+Eniola Olamilekan Adedeji, known professionally as DJ Enimoney, is a Nigerian disc jockey.
 Enimoney is the official disc jockey of YBNL Nation and younger brother of Nigerian rapper, Olamide.

 Early life

 DJ Enimoney was born in Lagos to Nigerian parents.
-He pursued a high school education at Lagos State Secondary School.
-He studied Computer science at Lagos City Polytechnic.
+He pursued a high school education at Lagos State Secondary School and studied Computer science at Lagos City Polytechnic.

 Career

 DJ Enimoney started his professional disc jockey career after senior secondary school in 2015 at Bariga.
 He gained recognition in 2016 with his debut single "Oya dab" which featured Olamide.

-At the 2018 edition of the City People Music Awards, held in Lagos, DJ Enimoney single "Diet" which features Tiwa Savage & Slimcase won "Best Collaboration of the Year".
+At the 2018 edition of the City People Music Awards, held in Lagos, DJ Enimoney's single "Diet" which features Tiwa Savage & Slimcase won "Best Collaboration of the Year".
 That same year, he was nominated at the Nigerian Entertainment Award for "Diet" in the "Best Single by DJ" category.